preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/features-tenant-7/index.rst

-Features (Tenant) in Omnia 7.0
+Features (Tenant) in Omnia 7
 =============================================

-This describes features available in Omnia 7.0.
+This describes features available in Omnia 7.0 and later.

 Descriptions and options
 *************************